ncbi/sra-human-scrubber/README.md

 ## ncbi::sra-human-scrubber
 ### Description
-The human read removal tool (HRRT) is based on the [SRA Taxonomy Analysis Tool](https://doi.org/10.1186/s13059-021-02490-0) that will take as input a fastq file, and produce as output a fastq.clean file in which all reads identified as potentially of human origin are removed.
+The human read removal tool (HRRT) is based on the [SRA Taxonomy Analysis Tool](https://doi.org/10.1186/s13059-021-02490-0) that will take as input a fastq file, and produce as output a fastq.clean file in which all reads identified as potentially of human origin are masked with 'N'.
 ### Overview
 Briefly, the HRRT is based on a k-mer database that is constructed from the k-mers derived from all human RefSeq records and subtracts the library of k-mers generated from all non-Eukaryota RefSeq records.
-The remaining set of k-mers are the database used to ID human reads by the removal tool.
+The remaining set of k-mers compose the database used to identify human reads by the removal tool.
 This means it tends to be aggressive about identifying human reads since it contains not only human-specific k-mers, but also k-mers common to primates, mammals, and other lineages further up the Eukaryotic tree.
 However, it is also fairly conservative at maintaining any viral or bacterial clinical pathogen sequences.
 It takes a fastq file as input, identifies any reads with hits to the 'human' k-mer database and outputs a fastq.clean with the identified human reads masked with 'N'.
 Note that for an interleaved paired-read input file, whenever a read is identified as human the pair mate will also be masked *whether or not it too is identified as human.*
 ### Quick Start
 * Clone the repo.